willdurand/willdurand.github.io/_posts/2015-03-17-playing-with-a-esp8266-wifi-module.markdown

 ![](/images/posts/2015/esp/screen.png)

-The script runs a simple, TCP server on port `80` by sending the following `AT`
+The script runs a simple TCP server on port `80` by sending the following `AT`
 commands:

     # allow multiple connections